On the Sharp Input-Output Analysis of Nonlinear Systems under Adversarial Attacks: Problem Formulation

 holds for all $t\geq \tau$.
 We further assume that $\Phi(0) = 0$, meaning that zero input results in zero basis function values. \end{assumption}

 We also consider both inputs and disturbances on the system to be sub-Gaussian variables.
 For example, any bounded variables automatically satisfy this assumption.
-We use the definition given in \cite{vershynin2018high} (see the detailed definitions and properties of sub-Gaussian variables in Appendix \ref{prelimsub}).
+We use the definition given in \citet{vershynin2018high} (see the definition, the $\psi_2$-norm, and properties of sub-Gaussian variables in Appendix \ref{prelimsub}).
 Note that we do not require each input or disturbance to have a zero mean (see Definitions \ref{subgdef1} and \ref{subgvec}).
 The formal assumptions are given below.

 \begin{assumption}[sub-Gaussian control inputs] We design our control input to be independent sub-Gaussian variables, meaning that $u_0, u_1, \dots, u_{T-1}$ are independent of each other and there exists a finite $\sigma_u>0$ such that $\|u_t\|_{\psi_2} \leq \sigma_u$ for all $t= 0, \dots, T-1$. \end{assumption}